wikindx/wikindx/website/web/src/content/install/install.md

 ## Components compatibility

-Wikindx, the core application, and officials components are developed
+WIKINDX, the core application, and officials components are developed
 together: templates (themes), styles (bibliographic styles) and PHP plugins.
 The additional vendor component type contains third-party software.

-Wikindx comes with __default__ template, __APA__ style and main vendor components pre-installed.
+WIKINDX comes with __default__ template, __APA__ style and main vendor components pre-installed.
 No plugins are pre-installed.
 Translations are included in the core or plugins.

-All components are available on [SourceForge File](https://sourceforge.net/projects/wikindx/files/) section for a manual installation or via the component update system embedded in Wikindx.
+All components are available on [SourceForge File](https://sourceforge.net/projects/wikindx/files/) section for a manual installation or via the component update system embedded in WIKINDX.

 Each official vendor component is released with a new version of the application and only for the last version.
-Others components could cover many Wikindx versions.
+Others components could cover many WIKINDX versions.

 For reasons of immaturity of the system of components it is recommended to contribute to the official development team so that the components are always compatible with the latest version.
-If you create your own components it is not guaranteed that they will work on a later version of Wikindx.
+If you create your own components it is not guaranteed that they will work on a later version of WIKINDX.

 ## Installation